 - Google in a significant and rarely achieved victory for patent action defendants involving a motion to transfer venue of Ryujin Fujinomaki vs. Google Inc., et al. from the Eastern District of Texas to the Northern District of California.
-The decision also permitted Kasowitz clients Motorola, LG, ASUS and Samsung to join in the motion.
+The decision also permitted Kasowitz clients Motorola, LG and ASUS to join in the motion.
 The complaint in the action alleges that certain lock features, including Google’s Smart Lock feature, in defendants’ Android-based smartphones and wearables infringed Fujinomaki’s patent.
 It is very rare for defendants like Google to win motions to transfer venue from Texas to California.

 - LG in a four-patent infringement case involving USB chargers in the Eastern District of Texas.
-Plaintiff Fundamental Innovation Systems licensed the patents-in-suit from Blackberry, and assert infringement against several high-profile companies, including Samsung, Huawei and ZTE.
+Plaintiff Fundamental Innovation Systems licensed the patents-in-suit from Blackberry, and assert infringement against several high-profile companies, including Huawei and ZTE.